denizgenc/my-public-notes/accessibility/cpacc_exam_prep/02_accessibility_and_universal_design.md

 # B. Benefits of Accessibility

 # C. Web Accessibility
+## Overview
+WCAG = Web Content Accessibility Guidelines

+Layers of guidance:
+- 4 high-level principles
+- 13 general guidelines
+- 78 testable success criteria
+- An illustrative collection of techniques and common failures

+### The 4 Principles
+Using the POUR mnemonic:
+- Perceivable
+- Operable
+- Understandable
+- Robust

+### 3 Levels of WCAG
+We most commonly expect at least AA.
+1. A: Fundamental barriers to access.
+Level A provides minimal accessibility.
+2. AA: All of A plus more nuanced barriers.
+AA provides accessibility for most people.
+3. AAA: Includes A and AA, most difficult to achieve.

+## Perceivable
+Use multiple different senses
+- alt-text for images
+- Captions for audio
+- Semantic content
+- Consider low colour vision and contrast

+## Operable
+Users have to be able to use the interface
+- Allow keyboards to do everything
+- Give users enough time to read and use content
+- Don't create rapidly flashing content
+- Skip to main content links
+- Allow for inputs beyond a keyboard - touch screen, voice, etc

+## Understandable
+Users have to be able understand the content, not just operate it.
+- Make content readable and understandable - e.g. identify language of content
+- Make content predictable - don't shift layout from page to page
+- Help users avoid and correct mistakes - e.g. in forms, spellcheck, etc

+## Robust
+Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
+- Maximise compatibility with current and future user tools - e.g. correctly identify the name, role and value for elements

 # D. Universal Design for Learning
+## Overview
+> Universal Design for Learning (UDL) is a framework of principles and guidelines for minimizing
+> barriers and maximizing learning.
+It emphasizes flexibility by asking teachers to provide multiple
+> ways of presenting information and learning activities, and in the ways that students can
+> demonstrate their knowledge.

+## Multiple Means of Engagement
+Make students care about what they're learning.
+- Interest: Spark excitement and curiosity
+- Sustaining effort and persistence: Tackle challenges with focus and determination
+- Self-regulation: Harness the power of emotions and motivation in learning

+## Multiple Means of Representation
+Present the information in different ways to cater to different preferences and abilities (and also reinforce preceding presentations of information).

+Provide options for:
+- Perception: Interact in multiple different modes.
+Classic visual/auditory/kinaesthetic
+- Language and symbols: Communicate through languages that create a shared understanding (?)
+- Comprehension: Construct meaning and generate new understandings

+## Multiple Means of Action and Expression
+Provide learners different ways of showing they understand something they've learned.

+Provide options for:
+- Physical action: interact with materials and tools
+- Expression and communication
+- Executive function

+Examples: Calculators, geometric sketchpads; posted goals, objectives; software that works seamlessley with keyboard alternatives

 # E. Usability and User Experience (UX)
+## Key Terms
+Accessibility - the means by which people can perceive, understand, navigate and interact with things.

+Usability - focuses on ease of use.
+Someone should be able to easily access something, use it, and complete their desired task.
+A highly usable product reduces cognitive load so the user can achieve their goals quickly.
+A highly usable product is also accessible (allows for diverse and equivalent means of use)

+Cognitive load - refers to the amount of effort exerted/required while reasoning and thinking.
+When this load is high, thought processes are potentially interfered with, which is an issue.
+Someone might lose track of their overall goal if they have to concern themselves with the specifics of interacting with something.

+User experience (UX) - includes usability, but is comprehensive of a person's end-to-end experience with the thing, including the emotional dimension: desire, joy, meaning, reflection, value or frustration that they experience.

+## Differences Between Usability and User Experience.
+### Usability
+Usability is a **part** of UX.

+Three key needs to consider with usability:
+- Easy to use for the first time
+- Users must be able to achieve goal efficiently
+- It should be memorable so later uses can be even more efficient

+### User Experience
+Concerned with the **entire journey** a user has in encountering, using and revisting something,
+including:
+- Becoming aware of the thing
+- Acquiring or accessing it
+- Using it for the first time
+- Using it subsequent times
+- One's feelings about it

+Core components of UX:
+- Usability
+- Usefulness
+- Desirability
+- Accessibility
+- Credibility (user must be able to trust the product, in terms of quality, security and privacy)

+### Accessibility and Usability
+Accessibility and usability are parts of each other.

+However, while accessibility has concrete standards, there are none for usability.
+Evaluating usability involves both qualitative and quantitative methods; accessibility is mostly quantitative (since the criteria is mostly objective).